Sweets & Dessert

 Instructions

-• Wash and slice fruit thin (using an egg slicer makes this super easy).
+• Wash the fruit and slice it thin (using an egg slicer makes this super easy).

-• Place fruit in the popsicle mold, filling 3/4 full (we like a lot of fruit)
+• Place fruit in the popsicle mold, filling each one 3/4 full.

-• Pour unsweetened coconut water over the fruit to fill molds completely.
+• Pour the coconut water mixture over the fruit to fill molds completely.

-• Soak in warm water to remove popsicles and enjoy!
+• Soak popsicles in warm water for 30-60 seconds to remove from the mold.

 Nutrition